fsmMLK/inkscapeMadeEasy/docs/source/installation.rst

         Note:  You might have other sub folders inside the extensions directory.
                They don't interfere with inkscapeMadeEasy.
-    .. note:: **LaTeX users**: The file `logicGatesPreamble.tex` contains a basic set o packages and macros to be used with **InkscapeMadeEasy**.
+    .. note:: **LaTeX users**: The file `basicLatexPackages.tex` contains a basic set o packages and macros to be used with **InkscapeMadeEasy**.
 You can add your own macros to this file.
 This way they will be accessible  by all plugins that employ inkscapeMadeEasy.

 LaTeX installation
 ------------------